mexanik619/Brain-Tumour-Classifier/README.md

 # Documentation for Brain Tumor Classification Notebook

+To Download the Model, extract only the first part and all the parts will be extracted automatically, if all the parts are present in same folder

 ## Overview
 This Jupyter Notebook demonstrates the steps involved in developing a brain tumor classification model using deep learning.
 The notebook includes the following sections: